CreatorWorkflowsNow/lab_aemc/docs/140_Configure_AES.md

 ---
 layout: default
-title: Configure AES in Dev
+title: Configure AES
 nav_order: 140
 ---

-# Configure App Engine Studio in Dev
+# Configure App Engine Studio
 {: .d-inline-block }
 Published 3/10/23
 {: .label .label-green }

 *In this lab, we will review and update App Engine Studio developer access to builder tools during development.*

+{: .important}
+> App Engine Studio is configured in the **Dev** environment where development ent will occur.

 ---